yusefnapora/pixelbook-linux/README.md

 The first command will disable write protect, but it will come back on reboot unless you enter the second command as well.

-It's up to you wheteher you want to permanently disable write protect using the `at_boot` flag; we don't actually need to reboot the machine in order to flash the firmware.
+It's up to you whether you want to permanently disable write protect using the `at_boot` flag; we don't actually need to reboot the machine in order to flash the firmware.
 I set mine to disabled at boot just in case things went wrong, to make it easier to recover.